truethari/evm-vanity/README.md

 ## Performance

+The application now uses multi-threading to maximize performance:
+- **Multi-threaded**: Utilizes all CPU cores by default for parallel address generation
+- **Optimized algorithms**: Fast address generation without unnecessary computations
-The application generates approximately 10,000-20,000 addresses per second depending on your hardware.
+- **Expected rates**: 100,000+ addresses per second on modern hardware (8+ cores)
+- **Scalability**: Performance scales with CPU cores using the `-t` option

 Longer patterns will take exponentially more time to find.
+The multi-threaded approach provides significant speedup over single-threaded generation.